ObjectIsAdvantag/tropo-ready-vscode/README.md

 > sudo npm install tropo-emulator-js -g
 # Check it is working ok
 > tropoready -v
+v0.4.0 (or above)
+> tropoready -h
+Usage: tropoready [--script] <your-script.js>

+Simulates a Tropo runtime environment to quickly check for obvious inconsistencies (syntax error, wrong arguments).
+By default, starts the specified script in the context of a Tropo Inbound Voice call.

+To test for an Outbound SMS call, try:
+   > tropoready <your-script.js> --outbound --SMS

+To pass parameters, try:
+   > tropoready <your-script.js> --parameters "phonenumber=+33678007800" "msg=Hello world!"
 ```

-Open a provided Tropo script sample, such as [02-askforinput](samples/tutorial/02-askforinput.js),
+Then, open a provided Tropo script sample, such as [02-askforinput](samples/tutorial/02-askforinput.js),

 Launch the Tropo Ready tasks by pressing `ctrl+P`, enter `Tasks: Run task` and select `Inbound Voice Tropo test`.
-Note that you can [install the ctrl+shift+y key binding](vscode/README.md) to easilly reach to the Tropo Ready Tasks.

 Now, look at the Tropo Emulator results in the Output window:

 ![Tropo Ready Tasks](docs/tropo-ready-tasks.png)

+_Note that you can [install the ctrl+shift+y key binding](vscode/README.md) to easilly reach to the Tropo Ready!
+Tasks._

 # Contribute